Cigna ends preauthorization requirement to treat opioid addiction

 Cigna previously required doctors to submit a prior-approval form for medication-assisted treatment (MAT) requests, answering questions about the patient's current treatment and medical history.

+Under current law, a doctor can treat a maximum of 275 addicts, and only after obtaining government certification and procuring a special Drug Enforcement Administration license.

-This was done to minimize the risk of illicit redistribution of drugs, but opponents argue that this approach has left the healthcare system unable to cope with the rising number of addicts.
+This is done to minimize the risk of illicit redistribution of opioid dependency treatments, but opponents argue that the approach has left the healthcare system unable to cope with the rising number of addicts.

+Drugmakers including BioDelivery Sciences International Inc, Indivior Plc and privately owned Braeburn Pharmaceuticals are developing or have approved buprenorphine treatments for opioid dependency.

 (Reporting by Natalie Grover in Bengaluru; Editing by Ted Kerr)